WISER

 Foundations and Influences

-The WISER Method didn't emerge in a vacuum.
+The WISER didn't emerge in a vacuum.
 Its design draws on a rich tapestry of influences - from classical first principles to modern design thinking, lean simplification, systems orchestration, and behavioral science.
 Before defining the method, we distilled lessons from diverse fields to ground our approach in both timeless wisdom and cutting-edge insight.

 AI First Principles